Narayan1281/Indian-Spoken-Language-Classifier/README.md

 - Therefore, we could infer that ```Punjabi```, ```Hindi``` and ```Gujrati``` are confusable languages to our model.
 Also, ```Marathi``` is confusable with ```Punjabi``` and ```Telugu``` based on Yt_test.

+## Future Aspects

+- Implementation of GMM (from scratch) using tensorflow-gpu so that training time can be minimised.

+-  Using ```Neural Network based model``` to perform classification task for better accuracies.

 ## Details about LID Dataset

 >  The original dataset contains audios as **.wav** format.
 39-dimensional (d = 39) Mel